fooplugins/fooconvert/readme.txt

 == Frequently Asked Questions ==

 = Are there any limitations?
-(Number of widgets or views?)=
+(Number of popups or views?)=

-There is NO limit to the number of widgets you can create.
+There is NO limit to the number of popups you can create.
-There is NO limit to the number of views each widget can have.
+There is NO limit to the number of views each popup can have.
-Most alternative conversion solutions limit how many widgets you can create or limit how many times each widget is displayed.
+Most alternative conversion solutions limit how many popups you can create or limit how many times each popup is displayed.
 Not FooConvert!

-The only limitation is the data retention for widget analytics.
+The only limitation is the data retention for popup analytics.
 The data is stored for 14 days only.
-FooConvert PRO has a longer retention period for widget analytics, so you can track widget performance as long as your like!
+FooConvert PRO has a longer retention period for popup analytics, so you can track performance as long as your like!

 = Is FooConvert compatible with my theme? =